 Antioxidants: Foods or Supplements?

-Incidentally, the American Heart Association does not recommend using antioxidant suplements.
-Instead, the AHA suggests a diet rich in a variety of healthy foods found in the basic food groups.
+Incidentally, the American Heart Association does not recommend using antioxidant supplements.
+Instead, the AHA suggests a diet rich in a variety of healthy foods found in the primary food groups.

 Foods with antioxidants